erictt/computer-science-learning/source/_posts/cs6250/week-8-software-defined-networking-part-2.md

 In a traditional IXP the participant ASes connect their BGP-speaking border router to a shared layer-two network and a BGP route server.
 The layer-2 network is used for forwarding packets (data plane) and the BGP route server is used for exchanging routing information (control plane).

-In the SDX architecture, **each AS has the illusion of its own virtual SDN switch that connects its border router to every other participant AS**.
+In the SDX architecture, **each AS has the illusion of its own virtual SDN switch that connects its border router to every other participant AS**[Quiz].
 For example, AS A has a virtual switch connecting to the virtual switches of ASes B and C.

 <u>Each AS can **define forwarding policies** as if it is the only participant at the SDX, without influencing how other participants forward packets on their own virtual switches</u>[Quiz].
 Each AS can have its own SDN applications for dropping, modifying, or forwarding their traffic.
 The policies can also be different based on the direction of the traffic (inbound or outbound).
 An inbound policy is applied on the traffic coming from other SDX participant on a virtual switch.
 An outbound policy is applied to traffic from the participant’s virtual switch port towards other participants. <u>The SDX is responsible to combine the policies from multiple participants into a single policy for the physical switch. </u>